The influence of cell phenotype on collective cell invasion into the extracellular matrix: Results

 \subsection{Tensioning secretion and degradation in the phenotype alters invasion patterns}

 To investigate how a phenotype that both secretes and degrades fibres affects collagen fibre dynamics and cell invasiveness, we perform a parameter sweep across different fibre secretion and degradation rates.
 We consider a scenario in which there is very strong contact guidance initially due to a high area fraction of aligned collagen.
-Figure~\ref{Fig5}(a) illustrates the cell and collagen fibre distributions for small secretion with large degradation rates ($\star^1$), large secretion and large degradation rates ($\star^2$), and large secretion with small degradation rates ($\star^3$).
-For a cell phenotype that predominantly degrades collagen ($\star^1$), the initial collagen distribution is degraded, reducing the strength of contact guidance while facilitating cell invasion in all directions.
+Figure~\ref{Fig5}(a) illustrates the cell and collagen fibre distributions for small secretion with large degradation rates ($\star^1$), large secretion and large degradation rates ($\star^2$), and large secretion with small degradation rates ($\star^3$), \YY{see~Table \ref{Tab:4.4}}.
+For a cell phenotype that predominantly degrades collagen ($\star^1$), the initial collagen distribution is degraded \YY{and becomes isotropically distributed}, reducing the strength of contact guidance while facilitating cell invasion in all directions.
 This is consistent with results in Figure~\ref{Fig4}(a).
-For a cell phenotype that equally secretes and degrades collagen ($\star^2$), the initially aligned fibres are degraded: this results in reduced contact guidance so that newly secreted collagen is relatively isotropic.
-Finally, for a cell phenotype that predominantly secretes collagen ($\star^3$), the initial anisotropy, and thus the contact guidance cues, are reinforced in the top and bottom regions.
-This because cells in these regions tend to migrate vertically due to population pressure, even in the absence of contact guidance.
+For a cell phenotype that equally secretes and degrades collagen ($\star^2$), the initially aligned fibres are degraded: this results in reduced contact guidance so that newly secreted collagen is relatively isotropic. \YY{Comparing the $\star^2$ phenotype with $\star^1$, we observe that migration is facilitated in all directions, with a stronger tendency in the vertical direction.
+This arises because the higher secretion rate of the $\star^2$ phenotype produces denser collagen fibres than the $\star^1$ phenotype.
+However, the large degradation rate of the $\star^2$ phenotype subsequently leads to a weakening of these vertical cues, thereby eventually facilitating horizontal migration.} Finally, for a cell phenotype that predominantly secretes collagen ($\star^3$), the initial anisotropy, and thus the contact guidance cues, are reinforced in the top and bottom regions. \YY{This occurs because} cells in these regions tend to migrate vertically due to population pressure, even in the absence of contact guidance.
 This promotes enhanced invasion along the vertical axis, while horizontal invasion is suppressed because guidance cues from population pressure are in tension with those from the collagen distribution.
 This is consistent with results in Figure~\ref{Fig4}(b).